s-ol/alive/docs/internals/writing_extensions.md

     { trig, str, numbers, optional } = pattern\match inputs

-This example matches first an `EvtStream` of type `bang`, then a `SigStream` of type `str`, followed by one, two or three `num`-values and finally an optional argument `EvtStream` of any type. `:match` will throw an error if it couldn't (fully) match the arguments and otherwise return a structured mapping of the inputs.
+This example matches first an `EvtStream` of type `bang`, then a `SigStream` of type `str`, followed by one, two or three `num`-values, and finally an optional argument `EvtStream` of any type. `:match` will throw an error if it couldn't (fully) match the arguments and otherwise return a structured mapping of the inputs.